Sheldonccf/DataWareHouse-Cloud-AWS-Data-Modelling/README.md

 # How to Create the DataWarehouse

-Please follow the instructions in "Infrastructure-as-code.ipynb" to update variable values in "dwh.cpg" and run the cells "Infrastructure-as-code.ipynb" in sequence.
+Please follow the instructions in  "Infrastructure-as-code.ipynb" to update variable values in "dwh.cpg" and run the cells in "Infrastructure-as-code.ipynb" from JupyterNB in sequence.

 After running the last cell in "Infrastructure-as-code.ipynb", run "create_tables.py" and "etl.py" to build the relational tables hosted on Amazon Redshift.